1.2.2023

 Our expert Linda Brunner

-Passionate networker, infectious motivator, curious tech enthusiast: these are just three of the qualities with which Linda inspires those around her!
-With her, you find professional competence and emotional intelligence in one person.
+Passionate networker, inspiring motivator, curious tech enthusiast: these are just three of the qualities with which Linda inspires those around her!
+She combines professional expertise and emotional intelligence in one person.
 Linda has built up a broad knowledge of tech and IT during her various professional positions in marketing and sales.
 She is now a team leader and brand builder in an IT project house.

-In her leadership activities, a cooperative, appreciative and mindful style is important to her.
-She puts people first and is thus the best example of Servant Leadership and Mentoring.
-Outside of the professional environment, she is also dedicated to empowering and strengthening her coachees as a systemic coach.
+A cooperative, appreciative and mindful style is important to her in her leadership activities.
+She puts people at the center and is therefore the best example of servant leadership and mentoring.
+As a systemic coach, she is also dedicated to empowering and strengthening her coachees outside of the professional environment.

 These blog articles may also interest you: